COMP SCI 4015B - Computer Science Honours Research Project Part B

 Assessment Related RequirementsAn overall mark of 50% or greater is required to pass this course.

-Assessment DetailThe project is assessed primarily on the final report written by the student.
+Assessment DetailThe research project is assessed primarily on the final report written by the student.
 The report is marked by two examiners and verified by all academic staff.

 SubmissionProject submission are made through the Moodle forum provided for the course.